 The gas pressure regulators in each line provide constant gas pressure at the gas mixer under varying load conditions.
-There are pressure test ports on both sides of the regulator for measuring supply and regulated fuel pressures (NG or LPG systems).
+There are pressure test ports on both sides of the regulator for measuring supply and regulated fuel pressures.
 When measuring supply pressure, the most accurate reading would be on the input side of the solenoid valve.

-Mixer side: The NG gas pressure should be approximately 5 inches WC (1.3 kPa) at full load.
+Mixer side: Gas pressure should be approximately 5 inches WC (1.3 kPa) at full load.